-The CSA is committed to leading the development and application of space knowledge for the benefit of Canadians and humanity.
-The mandate of the Canadian Space Agency is to promote the peaceful use and development of space, to advance the knowledge of space through science and to ensure that space science and technology provide social and economic benefits for Canadians.
+The CSA aims to be at the forefront of the development and application of spatial knowledge for the well-being of Canadians and humanity.
+It has a mandate to promote the peaceful exploitation and development of space, to advance knowledge of space through science, and to ensure that Canadians benefit from space science and technology, both socially and economically.

-The Manufacturing Technology Centre of the National Research Council of Canada’s Institute for Aerospace Research (IAR) aims to develop a competency centre and advance modern manufacturing methods in aerospace.
+The Manufacturing Technology Centre of the National Research Council’s (NRC) Institute for Aerospace Research (IRA) aims to develop a core of expertise and develop modern aerospace manufacturing methods.

-The CTA is the technology transfer centre of the National Institute of Aeronautics (ÉNA).
-It plays an important role among SMEs by developing and maintaining training programs and technology transfers that are customized to the market demands faced by these companies.
+The CTA, the technological transfer centre linked to the École nationale d'aérotechnique (ÉNA), plays an important role with SMEs, developing and maintaining training and technology transfer programs adapted to the market requirements of these companies.

-The CDCQ is a technology transfer centre and integral part of the Cégep de Saint-Jérôme.
-It carries out R&D activities and technology transfers for companies in Québec’s composites sector.
-It has offered a diploma in composite material processing since 1986.
+The CDCQ is a collegiate technology transfer centre (CCTT) that is an integral part of Cégep de Saint-Jérôme, whose R&D and technology transfer activities are aimed at companies in the composites sector in Québec.
+It has offered a diploma in composite materials transformation since 1986.

-University research institutes, such as Concordia’s Canadian Institute of Aerospace Design and Innovation (CIADI), the Institut de conception et d’innovation en aérospatiale (ICIA) of ETS and the Institut d’innovation et de conception en aérospatiale de polytechnique (IICAP) all offer leading edge expertise in innovation and aerospace design.
+University research institutes, such as the Concordia Institute of Aerospace Design & Innovation (CIADI), the Institut de conception et d’innovation en aérospatiale (ICIA) at ÉTS, the Institut d’innovation et de conception en aérospatiale de polytechnique (IICAP) and the McGill University all offer cutting-edge expertise in aerospace innovation and design.